 Minimum Age: 18 years

-Experience Required: No prior experience required, although preference will be given to students with previous dig experience or relevant skill sets (e.g. ArcGIS, photogrammetry) and who have completed course work in Archaeology, Classics, Anthropology, and/or Art History.
+Experience Required: No prior experience required, although preference will be given to students with previous dig experience or relevant skill sets (e.g. ArcGIS, photogrammetry) and who have completed course work in archaeology, classics, anthropology, ancient history, and/or art history.

 Room and Board Arrangements: